Britney Spears accuses father of hiring security firm to track people close to her

 Over the course of the conservatorship, Britney approved the payment of more than $30million (£22m) in fees to dozens of law firms, which included “large payments for evidently small matters, as well as significant overlap in work performed”.

-The new filings include included extra requests for discovery and depositions that Britney’s legal team believes will result in finding more evidence of misconduct.
+The new filings include extra requests for discovery and depositions that Britney’s legal team believes will result in more evidence of misconduct.

 Meanwhile, Jamie Spears’ requests for his legal fees to be covered by Britney are due to be discussed at a court hearing in Los Angeles later today (January 19).